tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 "When I first heard about AI integration, I was worried about becoming obsolete.
 Now, I can't imagine working any other way.
 My AI assistant handles routine calculations and compliance checks, giving me time to dive deep into complex client scenarios.
 Yesterday, I collaborated with our Client Strategy team on a challenging international tax structure - the kind of strategic work I never had time for before.
 The best part?
 I'm learning and growing every day."

-### Sarah's Story [Enhanced Version]

-When I first heard about AI integration, I was worried about becoming obsolete - a concern shared by many, as industry research shows 69% of accounting professionals are considering job changes.
-Now, I can't imagine working any other way.
-While the profession faces a talent crisis, with a 33% decline in new CPA candidates since 2016, our firm is attracting top talent because we offer something different: meaningful work enhanced by technology, not replaced by it.

 ### **Supporting Your Transition**

 We're committed to making this transformation successful for every team member: